ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 ===============================================================
 {% endhighlight %}

-If we do some research on the page "/v2" and registry, we find out that is an API endpoint for docker-registry version 2.
-Since there really doesn't seem to be anything else for intial enumeration, we can move on to getting into the docker registry service.
+If we do some research on the page "/v2" and registry, we find out that it holds an API endpoint for docker-registry version 2.
+Since there doesn't seem to be anything else for initial enumeration, we can move on to getting into the docker-registry service.

 # Attacking The Docker Registry
 ## Gaining access with docker run
-In order to access the remote registry, we need to get the self-signed cert working right.
+To access the remote registry, we need to get the self-signed cert working right.
 Open the certificate in the web browser while on the "/v2" page and export it under "/etc/docker/certs.d/".

 Then visit the page found "/v2" under "docker.registry.htb", and a login is presented.
 ![](\Sidequests\assets\registry\2020-03-07_21h13_16.png)

-There really isn't any special technique to getting past the login credentials for the docker.registry.htb/v2 page.
-Just some common guesses will lead you to "admin:admin", which lets you use the service.
+There isn't any special technique to getting past the login credentials for the docker.registry.htb/v2 page.
+Just some common guesses will lead you to `admin: admin`, which lets you use the service.

-Reading the [docker api reference](https://docs.docker.com/registry/spec/api/), we find that listing repositories is done by simply visiting the page "/v2/_catalog".
+Reading the [docker API reference](https://docs.docker.com/registry/spec/api/), we find listing repositories is done by simply visiting the page "/v2/_catalog".
 Trying it in the browser shows only one, "bolt-image".

 We want to be able to download and run the image, so first fire up the docker service with `sudo service docker start` then use these steps:

 1. To download the image, use the command `sudo docker pull docker.registry.htb/bolt-image`.
 2. After it's pulled, we will be able to see the image listed in our local images with `sudo docker images`.
 3. Copy the image id listed for bolt-image to use later.
 4. And finally, to use the image we have to run it and open a bash shell with `sudo docker run -it --rm 601499e98a60 /bin/bash`.
-The run command uses `-it` flag to specify that we want to use an interactive tty shell, and `--rm` says to clean up the files used after we're done.
+The run command uses `-it` flag to specify that we want to use an interactive TTY shell, and `--rm` says to clean up the files used after we're done.
 Replace "601499e98a60" with the image id copied earlier.

 ## Enumerate bolt-image
 We are root when we're dropped into the shell inside "bolt-image", so enumerating to figure out the next step should be easy.